Recovering individual-level spatial inference from aggregated binary data: Methods

-We may also fit a model to the aggregated data based on the joint density of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}).
-Models based on (\ref{eq:latent2.bivar.ipp}) or the joint distribution of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}) are a novel development because both can recover individual-level spatial inference from Type D aggregated data.
+The conditional distribution of $v_j$ given $n_j$ is an appropriate density for binary data that have been aggregated into Type D data.
+The joint density of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}) can also be used to construct a regression model for Type D aggregated binary data.
+Models based on (\ref{eq:latent2.bivar.ipp}) or the joint distribution of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}) are a novel development because both can recover individual-level inference on spatial covariates from Type D aggregated data (see \textbf{Table 1}).

-Under the form of aggregation in Type E data, we may assume only $v_j$ is given for each subregion (see \textbf{Table 1}).
-The data generated by the indicator function follows a Bernoulli distribution and is given as follows:
+Under the form of aggregation in Type E data, we may assume only $v_j$ is given for each subregion (see \textbf{Table 1} and \textbf{Figure 2}).
+The data generated by the indicator function follow a Bernoulli distribution and is given as follows:

-The model based on (\ref{eq:latent1.bivar.ipp}) is also a novel development, as it is capable of recovering individual-level inference from Type E aggregated data.
+A model for Type E data based on (\ref{eq:latent1.bivar.ipp}) is also a novel development, as the model is capable of recovering individual-level inference on spatial covariates from Type E aggregated data.